Emulator Issues #4635

 Bug 1) NBA Jam has garbled/discolored gfx in the menus.
 Previously this game needed SFC to avoid similiar gfx issues.

-#4 Updated by wespipes69 almost 9 years ago
+#4 Updated by wespipes69 about 9 years ago

 Ok, sorry it has nothing to do with DX9 vs. DX11 - 9 was set to EFB>Virtual and 11 was set to EFB>Ram.
 Using Virtual, games are now rendered hi-def, BUT not in the case of DKCR.
 I don't remember EFB>ram have this hi-def issue before in these games, but I'm not sure.